-A rolling restart is shutting down and updating nodes one at a time (while the other nodes are running) until they’re all updated.
-This keeps your site running while you update your cluster, whether it’s physical, container, or image based.
+The rolling restart cluster maintenance process involves shutting down and updating nodes one at a time (while the other nodes are running) until they’re all updated.
+It maximizes uptime while you update your cluster.
+Rolling restarts can be used in container and image based environments.

 Shut down one cluster node (JVM instance).